 Synthetic drugs known as bath salts are from the synthetic cathinone class of drugs, like flakka.
 Synthetic cathinones are central nervous system stimulants.
-They mimic the effects similar to those resulting from illegal drugs.
-These include cocaine, methamphetamine, and MDMA (ecstasy).
+They mimic the stimulant effects similar to those resulting from illegal drugs.
+These include cocaine, methamphetamine (crystal meth), and MDMA (molly or ecstasy).

 Other street names for bath salts include: